Residential Surveying

 Building Surveys do not include a valuation but we can include one for an extra cost.

-A Building Survey, also known as a structural survey is a customised service suitable for all residential properties.
+A Level 3 survey, previously known as a structural survey or Building Survey is a customised service suitable for all residential properties.

 This survey is recommended if your property is old, run down, of an unusual construction or if you are planning to carry out a renovation or conversion.